bmj2728/PlugsConc/README.md

 - we currently create a new os.Root for each plugin while processing the manifest
 - I think this should ensure thread-safety
 - the map can then be processed concurrently with no concerns as the data is in the manifest objects

+## Filewatcher
+- basic filewatcher using fsnotify is working
+- this should be configurable
+- consider making the filewatcher a plugin (bi-directional)